codesurfers/codesurfers.github.io/_posts/2014-07-07-k-most-frequent-lines-in-a-log-file.md

 ```

 Whew!
 After a _lot_ of digressions, we finally arrive at the full
 function.
-It is easy to understand what it is doing.
+I hope that it's decomposition was easy to understand.

 ```ocaml
 let generate_frequency_table file_path =